drewjtaylor/WeeklyDire/weeklydire_back_end/express_scaffold_with_user_auth/routes/README.md

 - GET:
   - Returns the article with the given [_id] in JSON format
+  - Populates the "creator" field with information about that user
 - DELETE:
   - Requires a valid jwt bearer token for an admin account [(see above)](#routes)
   - Deletes the article with the given [_id]